- Style Seaside safari, barefoot luxury

 - Rooms Nine tents, including one family tent.

-- More details Rates include all meals, a selection of drinks and guided activities (snorkelling, kayaking, visits to Yardie Creek and gorge walks).
+- More details Rates include all meals, a selection of drinks, snorkelling equipment and guided activities (snorkelling, kayaking and gorge walks in the Cape Range National Park).
 There’s an AU$150 night supplement for family tent 5 when occupied only by two.

 - Facilities Library, snorkelling gear.
 In rooms: 500-threadcount organic cotton bedlinen, hand-made native-herb soap, eco-friendly toiletries, ensuite with Nature Loo (composting toilet) and hand-pumped shower, fan, hammock.
 All power is solar-generated and there is no WiFi access or mobile phone reception.